GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Dusken.md

  • If a dusken is somehow trapped in light, it treats bright light as most creatures would treat darkness.
 It treats fair and dim light as most creatures would treat dim light.
 It will also become dazed while it is trapped in the light.
  • Non-magical forms of damage have no effect on the dusken.
  • The dusken cannot be grappled, restrained, or made prone by any non-magical means.
- • The dusken ignores all ethereal/material armor when attacking a creature which is in dim light or no light at all using its .
+ • The dusken ignores all ethereal/material armor when attacking a creature which is in dim light or no light at all using its unarmed attack.
  • A dusken ignores a target’s cover from objects when it strikes a foe with its unarmed attack.
  • Dusken make no sound when they move.
  • Dusken cast no shadow or reflection when observed.